OUSWAT/myrorss-deep-learning/README.md

 extract comp ref and MESH to lscratch (2 tasks) -> find storms with localmax -> checkMESH and update csv -> fully extract remaining storms (all fields to netcdf.gz from tarball) -> accumulate (still in lscratch) -> crop and write to /data directory

+### *Notes on checkMESH()*:

+checkMESH checks the MESH field within a 60x60 pixel box centered on maxes in comp ref (using localmax).
+Critically, checkMESH() calls decide(), which contains the strategy for deciding whether or not to keep the sample.

+Decide strategy: count number of pixels within a (smaller) 50x50 pixel box centered on max composite reflectivity.
+Count number of pixels with value > 20 mm.
+If there are 25 or more pixels above this threshold, extract the sample fully.
+This function is fundamental to forming the dataset and optimally training a predictor.

+### Extracting data for multiple days

-To run multiple, use outer_loop.sh (adjust start and end), which calls ext_shell.sh, then calls extract_shell.py for each day.
+To run multiple, use outer_loop.sh (adjust start and enddate), which calls ext_shell.sh, then calls extract_shell.py for each day.

 ### Data Exploration

-relevant: review.py, load_data.py, plotlib.py
+relevant: review.py, plotlib.py

 ## Deep-Learning